Just because you can’t buy a high-end kayak doesn’t mean that you have to settle for a subpar paddling experience.

 - Assembly involves multiple gaskets with a learning curve

-Best Cheap Kayak For Beginners: Sea Eagle 370
+Best Affordable Kayak For Beginners: Sea Eagle 370

-Providing flexibility and stability, the Sea Eagle 370 makes for the perfect cheap kayak for newcomers.
+Providing flexibility and stability, the Sea Eagle 370 makes for the best budget kayak for newcomers.

 It handles well with one or two paddlers and roomy enough to include a midsize canine paddling companion.